edmoo/MOORE23_FINAL/README.md

 This application was developed in tandem with my dissertation, with the main focus being the discussion of accessibility in software.

-It is an online chess game in which two plays can connect and play.
-Play history is tracked on their accounts, and there are several measures in place to allow for accessible play.
+It is an online chess game in which two players can connect and play.
+Play history is tracked on their accounts, and there are several measures in place to allow for accessible play, including voice controls, colour options, support for external accessible hardware and alternate control options.

 Upon following the user manual, run main.py to start.